How to Flip Your Classroom (Also Great for Hybrid Learning!)

 Depending on your topic, you may also be able to find great videos online.
 Try searching YouTube, Teachers pay Teachers, or educational websites related to your topic.

-And if you teach pre-algebra, you're in luck.
-MathLight, our sister website, has created free teaching videos covering a variety of pre-algebra topics.
+And if you teach pre-algebra or Algebra 1, you're in luck.
+MathLight, our sister website, has created free teaching videos covering a variety of pre-algebra and Algebra 1 topics.
 Get free pre-algebra lesson videos here.
 Or, get single video lessons with the accompanying notes here.

 If you have a smart board and Smart Notebook, they likely include a digital recorder that can record both your voice and whatever is displayed on the smart board.